|Major Groups > Boletes > Boletus > Retiboletus griseus|

 Retiboletus griseus is gray and drab, and not the most memorable of boletes--though it is fairly common in eastern North America's oak-hickory forests, and relatively easy to identify.
-The stem is the most distinctive feature; it is reticulate with a yellowish to brownish pattern that darkens when the mushroom is handled, and it stains and bruises yellow when mature, especially in the lower half.
+The stem is the most distinctive feature; it is coarsely and widely reticulate with a yellowish to brownish pattern that darkens when the mushroom is handled, and it stains and bruises yellow as it matures, especially in the lower half.
 It is often one of the first mycorrhizal mushrooms to appear in early summer--but it continues to fruit throughout the summer and into the fall.

-Pore Surface: Whitish to dirty gray; not bruising, or bruising brown or darker gray; tubes to 2 cm deep.
+Pore Surface: Whitish when young, becoming brownish gray to dull tan; not bruising, or bruising slightly brown; 3-4 circular pores per mm; tubes to 1 cm deep.

-Stem: 4-14.5 cm long; 1-3.5 cm thick; more or less equal; frequently (but not always) curved near the base ; whitish, staining yellow from the base upwards as it ages; prominently and widely reticulate (usually over the whole stem) with a yellowish reticulum that becomes brownish or blackish in age or when handled; solid.
+Stem: 3-9 cm long; 1-3 cm thick; more or less equal, above a slightly tapered base; whitish, becoming chrome yellow to orangish yellow from the base upwards as it ages; prominently reticulate (usually over the whole stem) with a wide-meshed, white reticulum that becomes yellowish, then brownish or blackish in age or when handled; solid; the base often curved.

-Chemical Reactions: Ammonia negative on cap surface; negative to pale pinkish gray on flesh.
-KOH negative to olive on cap surface; negative to pinkish or orangish on flesh.
-Iron salts negative on cap surface; negative to bluish gray on flesh.
+Chemical Reactions: Ammonia negative on cap surface; negative on flesh.
+KOH negative to pinkish to orangish on cap; pinkish to orangish or grayish on flesh.
+Iron salts negative to gray on cap; negative to gray on flesh.

 Further Online Information:

 This site contains no information about the edibility or toxicity of mushrooms.

 Kuo, M. (2016, October).
 Retiboletus griseus.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/retiboletus_griseus.html